-Following the fruits example, the sealed package reduces the ability to choose the fruits in the right quality and buy the needed amount.
-It also affects the way fruits should be stored both in the supermarket and in your fridge (adding more complexities).
-It’s easier for a shopper to pick a package of fruits in plastic with a price tag, but this will complicate the life of person who will have to recycle plastic more often.
+Following the fruit example, the sealed package reduces the ability to choose the fruit in the right quality and buy the needed amount.
+It also affects the way fruit should be stored, both in the supermarket and in your fridge (adding more complexities).
+It’s easier for a shopper to pick a package of fruit in plastic with a price tag, but this will complicate the life of the person who will have to recycle plastic more often.

 Is Complexity Measurable?

 Can you measure a complexity of something?
 For example, a complexity of your product or service?
 Let’s do a quick test: